KomodoPlatform/developer-docs/docs/nSPV/README.md

 ### Accessing localhost through a browser

-To access the client through a browser, access the url `http://127.0.0.1:<port>/api/` with the parameters and their names as shown in the example below.
+To access the client through a browser, access the url `http://127.0.0.1:<port>/api/` with the parameters and their names added at the end as shown in the example below.

 ```
 http://127.0.0.1:<port>/api/method/spentinfo/vout/1/txid/e07709088fa2690fdc71b43b5d7760689e42ca90f7dfb74b18bf47a1ad94c855